fortran-lang/fortran-lang.org/_posts/2020-10-01-Fortran-Newsletter-October-2020.md

 * LFortran, now imlemented in C++, has surpassed the Python prototype from a year ago
 * The Jupyter notebook now works as it used to with the Python prototype
-* a new notebook added showcasing how to visualize AST, ASR and C++ translation in Jupyter ([!624](https://gitlab.com/lfortran/lfortran/-/merge_requests/624))
+* A new notebook added showcasing how to visualize AST, ASR and C++ translation in Jupyter ([!624](https://gitlab.com/lfortran/lfortran/-/merge_requests/624))
 * X86 backend to generate direct x86-32 machine code (very fast compilation in Debug mode)